corda/corda5-token-sdk/docs/IWantTo.md

     val myIssuedTokenType: IssuedTokenType = myTokenType issuedBy issuer val tenOfMyIssuedTokenType = 10 of myIssuedTokenType

-    // Adding a holder to an amount of a token type, creates a fungible token. val fungibleToken: FungibleToken = tenOfMyIssuedTokenType heldBy holder
+    // Adding a holder and hashing service to an amount of a token type, creates a fungible token. val fungibleToken: FungibleToken = tenOfMyIssuedTokenType heldBy holder withHashingService hashingService
-    // Adding a holder to a token type, creates a non-fungible token. val nonFungibleToken: NonFungibleToken = myIssuedTokenType heldBy holder
+    // Adding a holder and hashing service to a token type, creates a non-fungible token. val nonFungibleToken: NonFungibleToken = myIssuedTokenType heldBy holder withHashingService hashingService
 ```

 Once you have a `FungibleToken` or a `NonFungibleToken`, you can then go